No reset/x button to clear component searches

 2. The reset view button is always active except when the tree is in its default state.
 Basically, in the code to modify the tree, turn the reset view button on.
 At initialization and when the reset view button is clicked, turn the reset view button off.

-#10 Updated by Derik Barseghian over 9 years ago
+#10 Updated by Derik Barseghian almost 10 years ago

 Hi Oliver, off the cuff having a search button that does both search and cancel doesn't feel right to me.
 I see how it'd save space, but I'm having trouble thinking of an example that does that (have one?).
 Anyhow we want to avoid gui changes at this point for the 2.0 release, so I'm punting on that suggestion for now...